anachrocomputer/6502/asm/README.md

 Fix test case for use of byte at address $FFFF.
 Also fix resulting bug in assembler.

+Fix stack smashing when operand field contains an over-long label name.

+Fix over-long label names in general.

+Fix stack smashing when the mnemonic or directive name is too long.
+Probably also applies to long operands and long comments as well.

 Fully implement the generation of Motorola S-Records and Intel Hex format files.

 Add CMOS 6502 instructions and op-codes.